 Blood Infused Wooden Tools are quite handy and useful for early game players who don't want to keep replacing their broken tools.
 The material (Blood Infused Wood) that they are made up of is living and regenerative, and the tools themselves will "grow back" and repair themselves using the holder's Soul Network and a small LP cost.
 The tools themselves are overall better than stone and up to par with iron.

 Glass Is Dangerous

-Thankfully, you can utilize that to your advantage, as long as you're careful!
+Glass can be quite dangerous.
+Thankfully, you can utilize that to your advantage, so long as you're careful!
 Glass Shards can be combined to create a block version that is useful for traps, automated LP collection, and just in general, any place where you need some spikes!

 These spikes will inflict bleeding and damage any living entity that happens to stroll onto it.
 Even more useful is the fact that it can go on all six sides of a block!
 Combine these two properties and you can probably create an early-game LP collection system besides the Altar.
 Do note however, that entities killed by the spikes or bleeding will drop considerably less mob drops then they would otherwise, so these spikes might not be the best option for a mob drops farm.

 If you're ready to progress down the line of Blood Magic and Blood Arsenal, set your sights on Blood Infused Iron!
 This material is quite a step up from Blood Infused Wood, and the tools are much stronger, and regenerate much faster than the previous tier.
 Do note however that the costs are also higher than the previous tier.